 Google tells workers to return to country where they are employed

-Google has advised workers companywide to return to the country where they’re employed by the end of the year, according to a person familiar with the matter.
+Alphabet has advised workers company wide to return to the country where they are employed by the end of the year, according to a person familiar with the matter.

 Mr Grant estimated that as many as 30 per cent of Google’s 7,000-strong Irish workforce had left during the pandemic.
 A person familiar with the matter said that figure is far too high.